Sifting by genre!

 If you’re looking for something in the vein of The Lord of the Rings, then I will bless you with directions to Tolkien or Stephen R. Lawhead’s Song of Albion trilogy.
 But if you’re open to fantasy in other forms, then I have some options for you!

 Let’s start with God’s Furry Angels and its parallel novel, A Year in the Lives of God’s Furry Angels.
-These beloved books mix human and animal viewpoints, which puts them somewhat in league with Watership Down and Animal Farm.
-God’s Furry Angels spins an allegorical coming-of-age tale in a rural Kansas town — which is a timeless fantasy setting for most people.
-The novel boasts a broad mix of characters: two newlyweds, an aging pet shop caretaker, a scarred street survivor, an irrepressible kitten, and still more… with all drawing a happy ending!
+These beloved books mix human and animal viewpoints, which puts them somewhat in league with Watership Down, Animal Farm, and many Disney movies.
+God’s Furry Angels spins an allegorical coming-of-age tale in a rural Kansas town — which is itself a timeless fantasy setting for most people.
+The novel boasts a broad mix of characters: two newlyweds, an aging pet shop caretaker and his veterinarian friend, a scarred street survivor, an irrepressible kitten, and still more… with all drawing a happy ending!

-A Year in the Lives looks at this fabulous cast through an engaging calendar of events before, during, and after those in God's Furry Angels.
+A Year in the Lives looks at this fabulous cast through more mature eyes as they engage calendar of events before, during, and after those in God's Furry Angels.
 It throws new life on its sourcebook while delivering a plethora of entertaining yarns all its own.

-Book three, Faith, leaps forward another 20 years to the horrifying Assyrian march through Judah.
+Book three, Faith, leaps forward another 20 years to the terrifying Assyrian march through Judah.
 Faith injects dire horror into The Jonah Cycle, one far beyond the invader’s rage.

 Fantasy of another kind abounds in The Road to Renewal.
-This tragicomedy dares look deep inside the mind of its viewpoint character, a playful father now heartbroken by divorce.
+This tragicomedy looks deep within its viewpoint character, a playful father now heartbroken by divorce.
 Within his cerebral storm, readers endure a swarm of irascible, squabbling voices from his whimsical core, illuminating the tentpole concepts shaping his widespread thoughts.
 As the plot gels and events spiral into comic chaos, readers see how a soul may stumble under scattershot tumult, paranoid delusions, and relentless seductions.

 Horror 🧌